entitize/Fakeddit/README.md

 ## Getting Started

 Follow the instructions to download the dataset.
-You can download text, metadata, and image data.
+You can download text, metadata, and image data. (comment data is coming soon)

+Note that released test set is public.
+Private test set is used for leaderboard (coming soon).

 ### Prerequisites
 script tested on python 3.5